Matoaka (1853 ship): First voyage to New Zealand

 The Matoaka first sailed with about 100 passengers from London to New Zealand under Captain Stevens on 13 June 1859 on the clipper route.
 She arrived at Wellington on 13 September and then sailed north to Auckland on 17 September 1859.
 Off Castlepoint she ran into a northerly gale which split several of her sails and forced her to hove-to for twelve hours.

 The migrants on board the Matoaka included Thomas Ball.
 His family and a group of some 80 migrants he had gathered together had arranged settle at Mangonui under Government sponsored land grants.
 On arrival the 40 acre men as the land grant migrants were known found that the Government had changed its regulations and instead of being allocated land they had to bid for it.
 This caused an outcry.

 Icebergs

 On 25 December 1866 while sailing from London to Lyttelton she sailed into a vast field of ice-bergs at 48.32 south 114.40 east in the South Indian Ocean in about near Kerguelen Island.
 Some of the bergs were described as 300 ft to 400 ft in height.

 Bird life

 Captain Stevens brought out English song birds for the Canterbury Acclimatisation Society.
 On 10 January 1867 he arrived with a large number of starlings, larks, blackbirds, thrushes, pheasants, and partridges.
-He followed this in 1868 with twelve pairs of thrushes, 77 pairs of blackbirds, 22 house sparrows, 7 redpoles, 1 yellow-hammer, 1 pair bramble finches, and 1 robin.
+He followed this in 1868 with twelve pairs of thrushes, 77 pairs of blackbirds, 22 house sparrows, 7 redpolls, 1 yellowhammer, 1 pair bramble finches, and 1 robin.
 His third and final shipment was in 1869.

 By 1879 the house sparrows were being described as a pest, with the Acclimatisation Society being blamed for their introduction.